Matt-Tansley/partstrader-tech-test/GETTING_STARTED.md

 ### Prettier

-I have chosen Prettier as a code formatting tool.
+I have chosen Prettier as a code formatting tool, as it is a tool I'm familiar with and it is widely used.
 This was setup by running the below.

 ```
 npm install -D --save-exact prettier